MislavJaksic/Knowledge-Repository/Thinking/Stonetop/BookOne/09NPCsAndFollowers/README.md

 If Loyalty isn't spend, make the PC convience them or resist freezing up or panicing.

 Followers won't do what they are told if:
-* they’re angry, miserable, shocked, or otherwise overwhelmed
+* they're angry, miserable, shocked, or otherwise overwhelmed
 * the order is unreasonable, foolish, degrading, distasteful, etc.
-* the order goes against the follower’s instinct, tags, cost, or other traits
+* the order goes against the follower's instinct, tags, cost, or other traits

-Play up a follower’s instinct, tags, and traits as a source of trouble for the PCs.
+Play up a follower's instinct, tags, and traits as a source of trouble for the PCs.
-Emphasizing a follower’s fear, foibles, and troublesome behaviors makes their Loyalty valuable.
+Emphasizing a follower's fear, foibles, and troublesome behaviors makes their Loyalty valuable.

 #### Off-screne orders